CaptainSapphire/PH-s-Blog/_posts/2025-09-24-GWC Workshop-AI for the Job Hunt.md

 Level 2: Make a STAR Technique GPT
 - *Pro account needed
 - How can I use AI to practice telling stories about my work in my interview?
+- A framework good for interviewing: STAR Technique **STAR Technique is:** <br><br>
+A type of storytelling that is clear and succicent for interviewing.
+- Situation - describe the context or background
+- Task - explain your role and what you needed to achieve
+- Action - Detail the specific steps you took to address the task or challege
+- Result - Share the outcome of your actions, ideally with measurable impact
+<br><br>
+Next Step:
+- Ask ChatGPT to write the prompt for asking ChatGPT about the star technique...:
+"now help me write a prompt to build a custom GPT or chatbot that takes stories that I tell about my work experience and reformats them to fit into the POP-IT framework"

 ## Thank you to...